jmeadowcroft/EWU-CSCD371-2019-Fall/README.md

 ### Extra Credit
 - It can be quite time consuming to create testable objects like the Mailbox class by hand.
 Use a third party library as part of the unit test to automatically generate these.
 A popuplar library for this is [Bogus](https://www.nuget.org/packages/Bogus/)
 - The Main method in the Program is fairly un-testable in its current state due to all of the static `Console` methods.
 Implement an `IConsole` interface, use it in the Main method, and add unit tests for the Main method.
 You do *not* need to unit test your implementations of `IConsole`.
+- A person has a first and last name
+- The `StreamReader` and `StreamWriter` should be properly disposed of inside of the Load/Save methods.